 SEE SHORT VIDEO BELOW.
 KIDS START AT AGE 3.
-FILL IN SHORT FORM TO THE RIGHT OR CALL JOE CORLEY TODAY AT 404-502-3777 TO SCHEDULE YOUR FREE PRIVATE LESSON AND TO PREPARE FOR YOUR CLASSES !
+FILL IN SHORT FORM TO THE RIGHT OR CALL JOE CORLEY TODAY AT 404-502-3777 TO SCHEDULE YOUR FREE NO OBLIGATION PRIVATE LESSON & OVERVIEW!

 SPECIAL PRICES FOR THE NEW YEAR ON KIDS CLASSES, LIGHT SABER CLASSES, CAMPS AND BIRTHDAY PARTIES

 THIS SPECIAL INCLUDES A 50% FAMILY DISCOUNT FOR REGULAR CLASSES

 50% SAVINGS ON LIGHT SABER BIRTHDAY PARTIES FOR 2018 IF YOU RESERVE IN DECEMBER OR JANUARY FOR 2018!

 “The Family That Kicks Together, Sticks Together!”
 Master Corley’s friendChuck Norris, 1968

 Joe Corley, 2017: “I visualize our kids in a group of their peers who are plotting a way to get into some sort of trouble,” he explains.
 “I see our hypothetical karate kid/leader saying, calmly and forcefully, ‘You are all my friends, and I like you and respect you, and I trust that when you think about this more, you will decide not to do it.
 I have already made that decision, and I hope you will as well.’

 At Atlanta Extreme Warrior we have purposefully set up our classes so that every family member can learn martial arts, can train together and can support one another on their martial arts journeys.